 0

-Freshly stone-milled Red Fife heritage flour produces exceptional breads and baked goods with superior oven spring due to several key factors:
+Freshly stone-milled Red Fife heritage flour produces exceptional breads and baked goods with superior oven spring due to several key factors.
+This flour is used in Fiber Flora™ recipes only.

-3. Nutrient preservation: Stone milling preserves more of the wheat kernel’s components, including the bran and germ.
-These elements contain essential oils, minerals, and enzymes that enhance fermentation and flavor development.
+Stone milling preserves more of the wheat kernel’s components, including the bran and germ.
+These elements contain essential oils, minerals, and enzymes that enhance fermentation and flavour development.

-4. Flavor complexity: The heritage nature of Red Fife wheat often results in a more nuanced, slightly sweet flavor profile that comes through in the final baked goods.
+The heritage nature of Red Fife wheat often results in a more nuanced, slightly sweet flavour profile that comes through in the final baked goods.

 When sourced from a local farmer, this flour is likely to be even fresher and of higher quality, further enhancing its performance in sourdough baking.
 The combination of these factors results in a naturally sweet-smelling dough that produces impressive oven spring and superior texture in the final baked goods.